Xon77/Live4Bubbles/README.md

 ## Overview

-**Project to come on controlling Live Coding.**
+**A system on controlling Live Coding Data Bases from Tidal Cycles or Hydra with SuperCollider GUI or controllers.**

-**More to come in the following months in Summer 2025.**
+**Additional documentation will come in the following months.**

-This project, briefly introduced during Composite Montréal in June 2025 through a 5-minute pitch, will be presented in full in September 2025 as part of a three-hour public experimental workshop at [Eastern Bloc](https://www.easternbloc.ca).
-The event will include a short performance and a participatory exploration session with the audience.
+This project, briefly introduced during Composite Montréal in June 2025 through a 5-minute pitch, has been presented in October 2025 as part of a three-hour public experimental workshop at [Eastern Bloc](https://www.easternbloc.ca).
+The event included a short performance and a participatory exploration session with the audience.
 I warmly thank Eastern Bloc and [CALQ](https://www.calq.gouv.qc.ca/en/) for their support in making this presentation possible.

 <p align="center">
 <b>The performance tool (SuperCollider - Tidal Cycles - Hydra)</b>